framsouza/eck-saml-hot-warm-cold/README.md

 - 1 Cold Node Pool with Kubernetes instances running spread across 3 availability zones

 _Instances configuration_
-- hot nodes: c2-standard-4 (4 vCPUs, 16 GB memory, 100GB disk)
+- hot nodes: c2-standard-4 (4 vCPUs, 16 GB memory)
-- warm nodes: e2-standard-2 (2 vCPUs, 8 GB memory, 100GB disk)
+- warm nodes: e2-standard-2 (2 vCPUs, 8 GB memory)
-- cold nodes: e2-standard-2 (2 vCPUs, 8 GB memory, 100GB disk)
+- cold nodes: e2-standard-2 (2 vCPUs, 8 GB memory)

-_9 Elasticsearch instances (Split by hot and warm, cold and dedicated master) plus 1 Kibana instance*_
+_9 Elasticsearch instances (Split by hot and warm, cold and dedicated master) plus 2 Kibana instances running at zones europe-west1-b, europe-west1-c, europe-west1-d_
-- 3 Elasticsearch hot data node (50Gi SSD disk, 4Gi JVM, 8Gi memory)
-- 3 Elasticsearch warm data node (100Gi disk, 2Gi JVM, 4Gi memory)
-- 3 Elasticsearch cold data node (100Gi disk, 2Gi JVM, 4Gi memory)
-- 3 Elasticsearch master node (10Gi disk, 1Gi JVM, 2Gi memory)

-_GKE zones: europe-west1-b, europe-west1-c, europe-west1-d_

 For each node pool we use a specific Kubernetes label to attach the Elasticsearch instance into the right hard configuration.
 The label name is called "type" and the values are: hot, warm or cold.
 You can change and add the label later by using the command line.